 Keep in mind that the storage estimate in the previous step is just that, an estimate.
 The final result may be somewhat different.
 Next we clicked [Outlet Struct >] to advance to the final step.

 Step 3.
-Add Outlet Structures
+Build the Outlet Structure

 We wanted to build a multi-stage outlet structure that resembled this: